daniel5151/choochoos/README.md

 make
 ```

+The executable will be written to `k1.elf` in the root of the repository.

-Additional debug statements can be enabled by invoking `make DEBUG=1`.
+Additional debug statements can be enabled by invoking `make DEBUG=1` (you might need to `make clean` first).

 ## Documentation

-Documentation for each assignment can be found under the [docs](./docs/) folder.
-Each assignment has it's own directory with associated documentation.

-e.g: for assignment K1, the documentation is under [docs/k1](./docs/k1/).
+Documentation is in [k1.pdf](./k1.pdf), and can be built (from markdown sources) via `make k1.pdf`.
+To build the docs, you must have [pandoc](https://pandoc.org/installing.html) installed.